768Carloman I and Charlemagne are crowned Kings of The Franks.

 1900The Cook Islands become a territory of the United Kingdom.

-1903Eleven inches of rainfall falls in 24 hours in New York City.
+1903Eleven inches of rain falls in 24 hours in New York City.

 1907Las Cruces, New Mexico, is incorporated.